mojontwins/indev-modloader/README.md

 Looking at the base `Block.java` it seems that blocks 1-63 are in use.
 That makes my life easier, as I just have to provide blockIDs from 64 onwards.
 Next task is checking which texture atlas indexes are in use and create a bitmap like the original Modloader uses, and then provide new indexes based on which indexes are free.

-A first examination to `terrain.png` yields there apparently free texture indexes:
+A first examination to `terrain.png` yields these apparently free texture indexes:

 47, 51, 53, 81, 82, 84, 85, 96, 97, 98, 101-239, 250-255.